wengel-hm/mxck_ws/src/mpc/README.md

 - Because of the complexity of the bicycle model, it is not possible to recreate the controlled RC car accurately, as the physics of real-life cars, such as cornering stiffness, are not equivalent.
 - Another problem could be the unequal distances between the trajectory points.
 The controller needs the points to be equidistant in order to calculate the reference trajectory properly.
 This issue must also be fixed.
 - MPC requires solving an optimization problem in real-time.
 Limited computational power on an RC car's onboard computer could also be an issue.
+- Different solvers with faster solving were tested but the results were far away from perfect
 - The current implementation assumes a constant longitudinal velocity of 1 m/s.
 - At the time there is no implementation of a valuable speed change
 - The code includes sections for additional visualizations using matplotlib and OpenCV.